selvalr/React-Tutorial/README.md

 # What is React?

-React, sometimes referred to as a frontend JavaScript framework, is a JavaScript library created by Facebook.
+React is a JavaScript library for building user interfaces.

+React is used to build single-page applications.

-React is a tool for building UI components.
+React allows us to create reusable UI components.

+# Create React App

+**npx create-react-app my-react-app**